A flat-band perspective on the boson peak in amorphous solids: Discussion

 \subsubsection{Universality of the BP in glasses and crystals}

 Beyond glassy systems, the boson peak anomaly has also been observed in a wide range of crystalline materials.
 Since the original proposal by Ackermann~\cite{PhysRevB.23.3886}, in crystals the most widely accepted theoretical explanation attributes this anomaly to the presence of exceptionally low-energy and abundant optical modes~\cite{PhysRevLett.93.245902,PhysRevB.70.212301,PhysRevB.99.024301,krivchikov2022role,doi:10.1142/S0217979221300024,Schliesser_2015,Baggioli_2020,mandyam2025glassy}.
-From a perspective that is agnostic of the microscopic details, as illustrated in Fig.~\ref{fig:0}, such low-energy optical modes bear striking resemblance to the flat BP modes discussed in this work.
+From a perspective that is agnostic of the microscopic details, as illustrated in Fig.~\ref{fig:0}, such low-energy optical modes bear striking resemblance to the flat BP band discussed in this work.

 Is this similarity just a coincidence?
-Could the flat BP mode in glasses be understood as an ``optic-like'' excitation between soft and rigid regions?
+Could the flat BP band in glasses be understood as an ``optic-like'' collective excitation between soft and rigid regions?
 Is there a deeper universality linking the behavior of glasses and crystals?
 These are intriguing questions that warrant further exploration.